-The strategy was in fact successful.
-Industrial value added was 43 times as high in real terms in 1995 as in 1952.
-Within this total, heavy industry rose more than a hundredfold, and light industry 15-fold.
-In agriculture, by contrast, progress was modest, with 1995 output about four times that in 1952.
-As a result, industry now accounts for 41 per cent of GDP compared with less than 10 per cent in 1952 (see Table 3.2).
-Proportionately China is now one of the most industrialised countries in terms of output.
-Its 41 per cent of GDP compares with 22 per cent in Britain and the United States, about a quarter in India, 28 per cent in Japan and Germany, 29 per cent in Korea, and 36 per cent in Taiwan.
-However, industry's employment share in China is relatively modest (see Table 3.5), because this sector has been much more heavily capitalised than most other parts of the economy.
+The strategy was successful.
+Industrial value added was 126 times as high in real terms in 2003 as in 1952.
+In agriculture, by contrast, progress was modest, with 2003 output about five times that in 1952.
+As a result, industry now accounts for 52 per cent of GDP compared with less than 8 per cent in 1952 (see Table 3.2).
+Proportionately, China is now one of the most industrialised countries in terms of output.
+Its 52 per cent of GDP compares with 17 per cent in the United States, 18 per cent in the United Kingdom, 23 per cent in Japan and Germany.
+However, industry's employment share in China is relatively modest (14 per cent in 2002) because this sector has been much more heavily capitalised than most other parts of the economy.
 As a result the relative level of industrial labour productivity is unusually high.